auth0/Auth0.Android/README.md

 #### Usage
 1. **Instantiate the manager:**
-You'll need an `AuthenticationAPIClient` instance used to renew the credentials when they expire and a `Storage`.
-The Storage implementation is up to you.
+You'll need an `AuthenticationAPIClient` instance to renew the credentials when they expire and a `Storage`.
 We provide a `SharedPreferencesStorage` that uses `SharedPreferences` to create a file in the application's directory with **Context.MODE_PRIVATE** mode.
-This implementation is thread safe and can either be obtained through a Singleton method or be created every time it's needed.
+This implementation is thread safe and can either be obtained through a shared method or on demand.

 ```java
 AuthenticationAPIClient authentication = new AuthenticationAPIClient(account);